Tiwaloluwa-ops/My-DSA-Capstone-Project/README.md

 # My-DSA-Capstone-Project
-This is theRatings
-project I submitted in my portfolio building journey, while taking my Data Analytics Class with Digital Skillup and The Incubator Hub
+This is the project I submitted in my portfolio building journey, while taking my Data Analytics Class with Digital Skillup and The Incubator Hub

 # Project Topic-Amazon Product Review Analysis

 # Overview
-As a Junior Data Analyst at RetailTech Insights, my objective is to nalyze Amazon product review data to generate actionable insights for e-commerce sellers regarding product performance, pricing strategies, and customer engagement
+As a Junior Data Analyst at RetailTech Insights, my objective is to analyze Amazon Product Review data to generate actionable insights for e-commerce sellers regarding product performance, pricing strategies, and customer engagement

 ## Step-by-Step Analysis
 ### 1. Data Preparation